 In Fig. \ref{fig:envelopes}, we show cyclostationary time series of the numerical integration of Eq.~\eqref{paramp} compared with the predictions of Floquet theory given by the first term of Eq.~\eqref{x_tFT}, while the envelopes are given by Eq.~(\ref{envelope}).
 In these examples only the harmonics with $n=\pm 1$ are enough to give a very accurate description of the dynamics.
-We needed contributions from the both Floquet exponent terms to reach this very high agreement especially in the results of frames (a) and (c) which present larger detunings and one is not as close to the threshold of instability.
+We needed contributions from both Floquet exponent terms to reach this very high agreement, especially in the results of frames (a) and (c) which present larger detunings and are not as close to the instability threshold.

 In Fig. \ref{fig:signal_idler}, we show Floquet theory and numerical results of the signal and idler gains, based on Eq.~\eqref{signal_idler}, as a function of $\omega_s$ for the single parametric amplifier of Eq.~\eqref{paramp}.
 We point out that only the lowest terms of the Floquet theory expansion are enough to give a very accurate representation of the response of the parametric amplifier.
 There are only two slight disagreements on the far left side of frame (a) and on the far right side of frame (c) for the signal response.
-We show that this discrepancy disappears when we take into account the off-resonance terms in the Floquet theory expansion for $a_s$ and $a_i$ using the Green's method given in Eq.~\eqref{a_siGreen}.
+Note that this discrepancy disappears when we take into account the off-resonance terms in the Floquet theory expansion for $a_s$ and $a_i$ using the Green's method given in Eq.~\eqref{a_siGreen}.

 In Fig. \ref{fig:signal_idler2}, we show Floquet theory and numerical results of the signal and idler gains, given by Eq.~\eqref{signal_idler}, as a function of $\omega_s$ for the coupled parametric amplifier model of Eq.~\eqref{2ModeParamp}.
 Again only the lowest terms of the Floquet theory expansion are enough to give a very accurate representation of the response of the parametric amplifier.